executors/executors/wording_front_matter.md

 `set_error` and `set_done` are guaranteed no-fail (`noexcept`).
 Exactly one of the three functions must be called on a `receiver` before it is destroyed.
-Each of these interfaces is considered “terminal”; that is, a particular receiver may assume that if one is called, that no others will ever be — the exception being that if `set_value` exits with an exception, the receiver has not yet completed, and another function must be called on it before it is destroyed.
-After a failed call to `set_value`, a subsequent call to either `set_error` or `set_done` is required to be valid; a receiver need not guarantee that a second call to `set_value` is well-formed.
-Collectively, these semantic constraints are known as the “*receiver contract*”.
+Each of these interfaces is considered “terminal”.
+That is, a particular receiver may assume that if one is called, that no others will ever be.
+The one exception being if `set_value` exits with an exception, the receiver is not yet complete.
+Consequently, another function must be called on it before it is destroyed.
+After a failed call to `set_value`, correctness requires a subsequent call to either `set_error` or `set_done`; a receiver need not guarantee that a second call to `set_value` is well-formed.
+Collectively, these requirements are the “*receiver contract*”.

-Although the shape of `receiver` appears novel at first glance, it remains in essence just a callback.
-Its shape and semantics are chosen because, together with `sender`, it facilitates the Generic implementation of many useful async algorithms like `retry`, as will be shown.
-And its novelty dissolves when you consider that a `std::promise` has essentially the same shape, and it is used as a special kind of callback although we tend not to think of it as such.
+Although `receiver`'s interface appears novel at first glance, it is in essence just a callback.
+Its interface and semantics are chosen because, together with `sender`, it facilitates the Generic implementation of many useful async algorithms like `retry`. `receiver`'s novelty dissolves when recognizing that `std::promise` has essentially the same interface, and is simply a special kind of callback.

 ### Sender

-Conceptually, a `sender` is work that has not been scheduled for execution yet, to which one may add a continuation (a `receiver`) and then “launch”, or enqueue for execution.
+Conceptually, a `sender` is work that has not been scheduled for execution yet, to which one must add a continuation (a `receiver`) and then “launch”, or enqueue for execution.

 In this revision of this paper (R12), these two operations — attach a